(How to Be A) Millionaire

-"(How to Be A) Millionaire" is a song by English new wave and synth-pop band ABC.
+"(How to Be A) Millionaire" is a song by the English pop band ABC.
 It was the first single taken from their third studio album, How to Be a ...
 Zillionaire!
+(1985).

 The single peaked at a modest No. 49 on the UK Singles Chart, though it fared better in the US where it reached No. 20 on the US Billboard Hot 100 and No. 4 on the Hot Dance Club Play chart.

-Composition
+Critical reception

-The song is in a D key and a major mode with a BPM of 122.
+Upon its release, the song received a poor reception by Smash Hits reviewer Neil Tennant who found ABC imitating American dance records "There's no originality or feeling - ABC are just desperately apeing an already over-imitated sound."

 Music video

 The animated music video shows a cartoon Martin Fry and Mark White being overwhelmed by their luxury goods, which are continually growing in size.
 The other two band members make a brief appearance also in animated form.